 An assault is a serious crime that can leave you with lasting injuries.
 Apart from the criminal penalties your attacker may face, you may choose to pursue your civil options and sue the person who assaulted you or the party responsible for them.
-At Sam & Ash Injury Law, our Las Vegas assault and battery injury lawyers are here to help you get the answers and the compensation you deserve.
+At Sam & Ash Injury Law, our Las Vegas aggravated assault lawyers are here to help you get the answers and the compensation you deserve.

 Every assault case is unique with its own set of challenges and strengths.
-A qualified assault attorney from Sam & Ash Injury Law will review the details of your case for free and walk you through your legal options.
+A qualified aggravated assault attorney from Sam & Ash Injury Law will review the details of your case for free and walk you through your legal options.
 Give us a call 24/7 to get started.

-Assaults by Persons with Authority
+Aggravated Assault by Persons with Authority

 Some people are employed to maintain peace under specific situations.
 We trust persons with authority to use force justifiably and reasonably.